NATIONAL KIDS TAKE OVER THE KITCHEN DAY

 Kids and teens across the country are called to take over their kitchens!
 This observance encourages using their favorite recipes to make a meal for their family.
 (Adult supervision and assistance as required for the younger bakers and chefs in the house!)

-The mission of the Young Chefs Academy (YCA) empowers kids and teens to become more actively involved in the kitchen.
+The Young Chefs Academy (YCA) mission empowers kids and teens to become more actively involved in the kitchen.
 They encourage children to help in the planning, preparation, and cooking of meals.
 Another focus of the YCA includes fostering family bonds.
 As a result of their work, they actively fight the battle against the many serious health and social issues related to youth’s eating habits in today’s time.

 When children take an active part in their family mealtimes, they learn to eat healthier.
 However, mealtime is also a social activity.
 We learn about each others’ days and take an interest in each others’ lives.
 Mealtimes are enormously productive when we work together and enjoy together as families.